Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 * E-mail Address
 * Birth Date

 An administrator enters the relevant information and selects the "Create" button.
-If the user information already exists in the database, an error message will be displayed indicating that the entry is a duplicate, otherwise a notification will prompt the admin of successful user creation.
+If the user information already exists in the database, an error message is displayed, indicating that the entry is a duplicate.
+Otherwise, a notification will prompt the admin of successful user creation.

 **Task 3: Modifying an existing user's information.
 (Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator looks at the current database of users, and selects the "Edit User" action next to a user entry.
 A new page is loaded displaying the information of the selected user.
 The administrator is then prompted to edit any of the following: